mtholyoke/devas-import/README.md

 Defines processors to be run by `process_all.py`.

+**TODO** Add contents defining new processor files from the Python 3 upgrades, then delete these old descriptions.

 ## Old active contents to be upgraded to run in Python 3

 ### Driver script `mirror_pds.sh`